inaka/rest_guidelines/README.md

     }

 ##### Reasoning
-Even though in some programming languages is common to name variables or object instances with camelCase names, we consider the snake_case is the most readable and understandable way to name the key fields on a JSON object
+Even though in some programming languages is common to name variables or object instances with camelCase names, we consider the snake_case is the most readable and understandable way to name the key fields on a JSON object.

 ---